-The certainty of the water balance estimates is inexorably tied to the ability of the climate stations used in the model to accurately represent the average climatic conditions over the WSPA.
+The certainty of the water balance estimates is inexorably tied to the ability of the climate stations used in the model to accurately represent the average climatic conditions over the watershed.
 The current density of climate stations with long term datasets is likely not sufficient to fully reflect spatial climate variability, particularly during the summer months where extremely localized precipitation events are common (thunderstorms).

 Further climate-related uncertainty is introduced into the process by the measurement error in climate observations.
-Uncertainty with the precipitation measurement has been estimated by Cumming Coburn Limited (2000) to be approximately $\pm 10\%$, with uncertainty during winter months reaching $\pm 20\%$.
-Precipitation measurement in winter months has a higher degree of uncertainty due to the difficulty of measuring snowfall.
+Uncertainty with the precipitation measurement has been estimated by Cumming Coburn Limited (2000) to be approximately $\pm 10\%$, with uncertainty during winter months reaching $\pm 20\%$, due to the difficulty of measuring snowfall.